capablevms/capablevms.github.io/README.md

 # CapableVMs

 This [EPSRC](https://epsrc.ukri.org/)-funded research project is part of the DSbD ecosystem.
 We are investigating how programming language virtual machines (VMs) can utilise hardware capabilities, such as those found in [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/).
-The project runs from 2020 to 2023, as part of the [Digital Security by Design](https://www.ukri.org/innovation/industrial-strategy-challenge-fund/digital-security-by-design/) initative.
+The project runs from 2020 to 2023, as part of the [Digital Security by Design](https://www.ukri.org/innovation/industrial-strategy-challenge-fund/digital-security-by-design/) initiative.

 ## Partners